“I am always ready to learn although I don’t like being taught.” – Winston Churchill

-There were many positive moments for us.
+Despite the red ink of 2013, there were also many positive moments for us.
 Here are the important highlights of our success last year:

-- We received financial support from The Private Bank, The National Federation of Community Development Credit Unions, The Illinois Credit Union Foundation, The Illinois Housing Development Authority, and the Office of the City Treasurer.
-Thanks to all of them for their ongoing belief in our work.
+- We received financial support from The Private Bank, North Shore Community Bank, The National Federation of Community Development Credit Unions, the City of Chicago’s Department of Housing and Economic Development, and the Illinois Housing Development Authority.
+Many thanks to all of them for their ongoing belief in our work.

-- Our HUD-certified Housing Counseling Program, led by Jennifer Pallas, continued with a strong team and worked with 231 members and non-members, and ran eight 1st-Time Homebuyer’s Workshops for the community.
+- Our HUD-certified Housing Counseling Program, led by Jennifer Pallas, continued with a strong team and worked with over 250 members and non-members through First-Time Homebuyer’s, Foreclosure Prevention and Credit Building Workshops.
 We funded 41 applications for our “Hardest Hit Funds” program.
-We have experienced some turnover with our counselors, but we have recently received additional funding and the program is stronger than ever.
-We are one of only 15credit union HUD affiliates in the country.
+We experienced some turnover with our counselors, but have added new staff and the program is stronger than ever.
+We are one of only 15 HUD affiliates in the country.